didibohorquez/AzureProjects/StorageFirewall/README.md

 <img src="image/AllowedIPsList.png"/>

-# How to deploy and assing the policies
+# How to deploy and assign policies

 There are three main concepts about policies on Azure that need to be clear in order to use them correctly for your resources: